-- 1. Loosen clevis jam nuts - Remove the 4 screws on each clevis bracket using a 3/16 inch allen key - Push the actuator away to separate the actuator assembly from the clevis bracket - Rotate the clevis brackets equal amounts to the desired position (1 full turn = 0.025in [0.7mm] of shoe movement) - 5.
+- 1. Loosen the clevis jam nut - 2.
+Remove the 4 screws on the clevis bracket - Push the actuator away to separate the actuator assembly from the clevis bracket - Rotate the clevis bracket to desired position (1 full turn = 0.025in [0.7mm] of shoe movement) - 5.
 Reinstall clevis brackets into position, tighten screws